gchhablani/emoji-art-generator/README.md

   -mode MODE            The mode for generation: either `image` or `text`.
   -input INPUT          The file path for `image` mode or the text for `text` mode.
 Text mode can also
                         include emojis if available in generated data.
   -height HEIGHT        The height of the image in 'character pixels' to be generated.
-In `text` mode
+If not provided,
-                        this is for each character.
+                        the height is equal to the width in `text` mode, and scaled according to width in `image` mode.
+If both not provided, width of 300 is used with respective height.
+In `text` mode this is for each character.
   -width WIDTH          The width of the image in 'character pixels' to be generated.
 If not provided,
-                        the height is equal to the width.
+                        the width is equal to the height in `text` mode, and scaled according to height in `image` mode.
+If both not provided, width of 300 is used with respective height.
 In `text` mode this is for each character.
   -foreground_string FOREGROUND_STRING
                         The foreground emoji/string for the art.
   -background_string BACKGROUND_STRING